BorjanCFC/RSWEB-Workshop/README.md

   - active/inactive status
 - Access course student lists in a dedicated teacher view

-> Inactive enrollments are typically treated as locked/disabled for editing.

 ### Student
 Students can:
 - View only the courses they are enrolled in
 - See their enrollment status and results (points/grade/completion date)
 - View course-related links (e.g., seminar/project URL) depending on what the system allows for students

-> Student permissions focus on read-only access to their own data.

 ---